ncatlab/nlab-content/pages/1469.md

 #Perspective of structured $(\infty,1)$-toposes #

-Grothendieck took the viewpoint that the schmees, algebraic spaces etc. are sheaves on $Aff$ in some subcanonical Grothendieck topology (functor of points point of view).
+Grothendieck took the viewpoint that the schemes, algebraic spaces etc. are sheaves on $Aff$ in some subcanonical Grothendieck topology (functor of points point of view).

 Algebraic geometry studies [[space]]s that are locally modeled on ([[object]]s in the [[category]]) [[CRing]]${}^{op}$ -- called [[algebraic space]]s or [[scheme]]s.